GrantLudwig/Machina-Mache/README.md

 ![ISketch5](Sketches/MitchSketch.jpg)

 ### Group Sketches
 Once we had some sketches, we came together as a group to go over our individual work and refine the sketches together.
-This then helped us to figure out our IA and think about task flows.
+This then helped us to figure out our information architecture and think about task flows.

 #### Mobile App Sketches
 ![GSketch2](Sketches/SigninSketch.jpg)